chi0819/Computer-Arch-2024-Fall-HW1/README.md

 ## `main`
 In `main`, I try to compare the accuracy of STL version Sigmoid and BF16 Sigmoid without floating point support
-And the RISC-V assembly code to enhance performance will be update later

 ## Result
 I test my BF16 Sigmoid function with STL Sigmoid approach